 Never under-estimate the huge rejuvenating power of resting.
 When you rest you are switching your nervous system from “go faster” to “go calmer”.
 It triggers the relaxation response in your body.

 When your parasympathetic nervous system (the calmer version of you) is switched on – you conserve energy, ensure proper digestion, absorption of nutrients, elimination of wastes and a slow, steady heart rate.
 Adding restful moments into your day can be a simple way for your body to gently detox and re-balance itself.

-To trigger the relaxation response in your body you might like to go for a walk in nature, enjoy 30 minutes of restful yoga postures or come along to one of my yoga nidra relax classes (couldn’t resist the plug).
+To trigger the relaxation response in your body you might like to go for a walk in nature, enjoy 30 minutes of restful yoga postures.
 Being alone and sitting still and following your breath for 5 minutes can easily trigger relaxation in your body.

 4: No technology or plan B no TV: